English (ENG)

 Course Rotation: Fall.

-Prerequisites: ENG 215 with minimum grade of D.
+Prerequisites: ENG 120 with a minimum grade of D.

 ENG 303 Language, Meaning, and Behavior (3 credits)